ColumbiaJS/generator-columbia-angular/README.md

 Go to https://www.npmjs.com/ and click on "create account".
 You must have an account on npm in order to publish modules

+#### Before publishing

+1. Test the version locally by:
+  a. linking the module to npm by running `$ npm link` inside the repo root
+  b. linking to the linked module by running `$ npm link <module-name>` from inside the directory you wish to use it in.
+2. Once you're ready to publish, run `$ npm unlink` inside repo root and `$npm unlink <module-name>` inside test dir so you don't still have the local version linked in.
+3. if this is the first time publishing run `$ npm publish`.
+4. Otherwise, you must bump the version before running this command.
+This should be done using the grunt bump and grunt autorelease commands specified above (eventually this should also publish to npm automatically).